Will I need a visa for this tour?

 Can I attend a Russian Ballet?

-If you are interested in attending a Russian ballet, you have free time available during the evenings on Days 6 and 7 of your tour.
-Please note: The Marinsky (Kirov) Ballet is closed for their annual summer break from the last week in July through mid-September.
-If you are touring during the Marinsky break, we recommend the State Hermitage Theatre of Classical Russian Ballet, one of the best Chamber Ballets in Russia.
+If you are interested in attending a Russian ballet, you have free time available during the evenings on Days 6 and 7.
+We recommend either the Marinsky (Kirov) Ballet or the State Hermitage Theatre of Classical Russian Ballet, one of the best Chamber Ballets in Russia.
+Please note: The Marinsky and Hermitage Theatre do not perform on a daily basis and are also closed during certain times of the year.
 You can find performance schedules and purchase tickets for both ballets online.

 Will this tour include Moscow?